fbpx

 Hire

-Bad hires are expensive—costing up to 30% of the employee’s annual pay.
+Bad hires are expensive.
 As a result, most talent management strategies emphasize effective hiring practices.
 There are several common ways companies try to achieve this:

 Retain